Noswal09/parametric-rainfall-insurance/README.md

 ## 2. Objective

-To model rainfall amounts using statistical distirbutions like Tweedie & Gamma and simulate rainfall paths in order to estimate the distirbution of insurance payouts under a parametric rainfall policy.
+To model rainfall amounts using statistical distributions like Tweedie & Gamma and simulate rainfall paths in order to estimate the distribution of insurance payouts under a parametric rainfall policy.

 ---

 ## 3. Data & Inputs

-- Historical daliy rainfall data (Miami, FL) for the past 30 years from 1995 to 2024.
+- Historical daily rainfall data (Miami, FL) for the past 30 years from 1995 to 2024.

 ---